Geometry-preserving and interpretable dimension reduction for compositional data: Technical details of compositional SDR

 Let $W_c$ denote the affine hyperplane $\{x\in\R^d\,|\,x_1+\cdots + x_d = c\} $ in $\R^d$ for $c\in\R$.
 Denote by the $m-1$ dimensional subspace of $V$ without the vector $\1_d$.

 Pick any basis vectors $u_1,\ldots, u_{m-1}$ that spans $V'$, and let $u_m = -(u_1+\cdots+u_{m-1})$.
 Then, choose a sufficiently large number $N > 0 $ so that every vector

 has strictly positive components.
-By simple calculation, one shows that the $v_i$ are \textit{linearly independent}; e.g., since the vectors $\{u_i\}_{i=1}^m$ are affinely independent and $\1_d$ is not contained in their linear span.
-Thus, the $v_i$ are positive vectors spanning the subspace $V$ since $m=\dim V$.
+Then, the $v_i$ are \textit{linearly independent}, as the vectors $\{u_i\}_{i=1}^m$ are affinely independent and $\1_d$ is not contained in their linear span.
+The $v_i$ are thus positive vectors spanning the subspace $V$ since $m=\dim V$.
 As we have the equality $v_1+\cdots+v_m = mN\1_d,$ the matrix is a column-stochastic matrix contained in $\cm_{m,d}$.
 This CDR matrix $P$ has positive entries and $\row(P) = V$, completing the proof.